kubernetes-sigs/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

-# SLO-Aware Routing
+# Latency-Based Routing

-> For deployment instructions, jump to [Deploying with SLO-Aware Routing](#deploying-with-slo-aware-routing).
+> For deployment instructions, jump to [Deploying with Latency-Based Routing](#deploying-with-latency-based-routing).

-SLO-aware routing is a feature of the Inference Gateway that enables intelligent routing of inference requests based on Service Level Objectives (SLOs).
+Latency-based routing is a feature of the Inference Gateway that enables intelligent routing of inference requests based on Service Level Objectives (SLOs) using latency predictions.
 It uses a latency predictor to estimate the Time to First Token (TTFT) and Time Per Output Token (TPOT) for each request on each available model server.
 This allows the gateway to select the optimal server that can meet the request's SLOs, while also considering the overall health and utilization of the model servers.

 ## How it Works

-The SLO-aware routing feature is implemented as a plugin for the Endpoint Picker (EPP).
+The latency-based routing feature is implemented as a plugin for the Endpoint Picker (EPP).
 When a request is received, the plugin performs the following steps:

 1.  **SLO Extraction**: The plugin extracts the TTFT and TPOT SLOs from the request headers (`x-slo-ttft-ms` and `x-slo-tpot-ms`).
-It also checks for the `x-prediction-based-scheduling` header to determine if SLO-aware routing should be used for this request.
+It also checks for the `x-prediction-based-scheduling` header to determine if latency-based routing should be used for this request.

 2.  **Latency Prediction**: The plugin uses a latency predictor, deployed as a set of sidecar containers to the EPP, to predict the TTFT and TPOT for the request on each of the available model servers.
 The prediction is based on the current state of the server, including its KV cache utilization, and the number of running and waiting requests.